engellaboratory/engellab/content/home/frontpage_hero.md

 weight = 10  # Order that this section will appear.

 title = "**Engel Lab**"
-subtitle = "_Developmental origins of sex differences in cancer progressioNNN and outcomes_"
+subtitle = "_Developmental origins of sex differences in cancer progression and outcomes_"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = "hero-academic.png"